Risk Identification and Management Basics Training Course

 - Sourcing Managers

-- Persons involved in the SCM process
+- Individuals involved in the SCM process

 Format of the course

-- Part lecture, part discussion, exercises and hands-on practice
+- Part lecture, part discussion, exercises, and hands-on practice

 Signature Verification and Forgery Detection Training Course